ElsaChern/ElsaChern/README.md

 - :telescope: I'm looking for a job as a front-end developer.
 At the moment I am actively learning and creating web applications for the portfolio.

-- :zap: In my spare time I solve CodeWwars problems and read articles.
+- :zap: In my spare time I solve CodeWars problems and read articles.

 ### :hammer_and_wrench: Languages and Tools :
 <div align="center">